Long Island Rail Road

 Long Island Rail Road Fares, Tickets and Cards

-There are various different daily tickets also available.
-One-way tickets can be bought to any of the travel zones.
-It is valid for a maximum period of 60 days.
-Round-trip tickets are also available.
-Their validity is the same.
+There are also different types of day tickets available.
+One-way tickets can be purchased for any of the travel zones.
+They are valid for a maximum of 60 days.
+Return tickets are also available.
+They have the same validity.

-Special types of tickets are available for the elderly citizens and for those, who have various disabilities.
-Similarly, a special fare is applicable to children between the age group of 5-11.
-There is a special type of offer available for families travelling.
-A maximum of 4 children, between the age group of 5-11 can be taken along with a fare paying adult, for just $1 each.
+Special tickets are available for senior citizens and people with various disabilities.
+There is also a special fare for children between the ages of 5 and 11.
+There is a special offer for families travelling together.
+A maximum of 4 children between the ages of 5 and 11 can be carried with a fare-paying adult for just $1 each.

-Travellers can purchase a City ticket for just $4.25, for travel within the city.
-However, this ticket is only available on weekends.
-Monthly and weekly tickets are available too.
-The sale of the monthly ticket begins on the 20th of every month.
-Both the tickets are non-transferable in nature.
+Travellers can purchase a City Ticket for just $4.25 to travel within the city.
+This ticket is only available on weekends.
+Monthly and weekly passes are also available.
+Monthly tickets go on sale on the 20th of each month.
+Both tickets are non-transferable.

 Long Island Road Lines

-here are eleven passenger branches combining to form the Long Island Rail Road network.
-The Atlantic Branch, Montauk Branch and Main Line are the three trunk lines from which eight other lines branch off.
-For better advertising and scheduling, many of these eight branch lines are subdivided into smaller sections.
-All of the branch lines, with the exception of the Port Washington Branch, travel through the Jamaican region.
-Tracks that lie to the west of Jamaica are referred to as the City Terminal Zone which comprises portions of the Main Branch, Atlantic and Montauk Branch Lines besides the East River Tunnels running to the Penn Station and owned by Amtrak.
+Here are eleven passenger branches that make up the Long Island Rail Road network.
+The Atlantic Branch, the Montauk Branch and the Main Line are the three main lines from which eight others branch off.
+Many of these eight branches are divided into smaller sections for better advertising and scheduling.
+All branches, except the Port Washington Branch, run through the Jamaica region.
+The lines west of Jamaica are referred to as the City Terminal Zone, which includes portions of the Main, Atlantic and Montauk branch lines, as well as the East River tunnels leading to Penn Station, which are owned by Amtrak.

-Numerous branch lines along the Long Island Rail Road have been dropped from the railway network owing to a paucity of riders.
-While some of these lines were made a part of the New York City Subway (the IND Rockway Line) many others had to face a downgrading to freight track services.
-The ones that remained would eventually consider themselves lucky enough to be featured in the pages of American railroad history books.
+Numerous branch lines along the Long Island Rail Road were abandoned due to low ridership.
+While some of these lines became part of the New York City Subway (the IND Rockway Line), many others were downgraded to freight service.
+Those that remained would eventually be fortunate enough to be featured in the pages of American railway history books.